lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :width: 600
     :alt: A screenshot of four plots showing magnitude and phase angle are not correlated with time, and that magnitude is correlated with phase angle and distance from Earth.

-    Four plots demonstrating that the apparent magnitude depends on phase angle and distance from Earth.
+    **Four plots demonstrating that the apparent magnitude depends on phase angle and distance from Earth**

 4.4.
 Plot the topocentric and heliocentric distances of the object as a function of time already retrieved in Step 4.1.
-First, delete all but one of the plots prepared in Step 4.3 by clicking on the blue X in the upper right-hand part of the plot panels to make space for new plots.
+First, delete all but one of the plots prepared in Step 4.3 by clicking on the blue X in the upper right-hand part of any three of the four plot panels to make space for new plots.
 Then add a pair of new scatter plots that show ``topocentricDist`` and ``heliocentricDist`` as a function of ``midPointMjdTai - 60000``.
 Then delete the remaining old plot so that only the two new plots are displayed.